NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

 |1       |0    |1     |GpuColumnarExchange                                        |116          |shuffle write time     |666666666666 |nsTiming  |4,3     |
 ```

-- WholeStageCodeGen to Node Mapping:
+- WholeStageCodeGen to Node Mapping (only for CPU logs):

 ```
 WholeStageCodeGen Mapping: